davepagurek/p5.Framebuffer/README.md

 }

 function draw() {
-  // Draw a sphere to the Framebuffer fbo.draw(() => {
+  // Draw a box to the Framebuffer fbo.draw(() => {
     clear()
     push()